awv-informatik/buerli-examples/server/README.md

 This package provides a default setup for Windows systems.

-> ⚠️ To get started with the linux server please follow the instructions at [classcad-linux-x64](https://www.npmjs.com/package/@awvinf/classcad-linux-x64)!
+> ⚠️ To get started with the linux server please follow the instructions here [dockerfile](./dockerfile)!

 **Install**